ManuWeb3/HH-DAO/README.md

-Write Smart Contract to code a DAO
+Write Smart Contract to code a DAO / Governance
+Write deploy scripts
-Write deploy scripts to deploy DAO on-chain
+Write scripts to interact with our DAO
-Write test scripts
+Write test scripts to test it all